 Before converting a film clip from analog format to digital for inclusion in a course management system, it is important to determine if a digital copy is available for purchase at a reasonable price.
 Only convert from analog if such a digital copy is either not available or is protected by an electronic copy protection system that prevents the use of a digital film clip.

 The TEACH Act imposes some other conditions on the educational use of digital transmissions, some of which must be met by the institution rather than the individual instructor.
-North Carolina State University has developed a very useful Teach Act toolkit to help you understand and implement this exception to copyright law.
+Louisiana State University hosts a very useful Teach Act toolkit to help you understand and implement this exception to copyright law.